rizwans-cuelogic/flask-blog-poc/README.md

 		source venv/bin/activate

 	2. pip install -r requirements.txt.
-	3. create database in postgresql.
+	3. create database blog and blog_test in postgresql with user postgres.
-	4. export DATABASE_URL="postgresql://username:password@localhost:5432/database-name"
+	4. change url of database in config.py as per your database,username
 	3. python run.py